Beware of Scammers

 • Power CU will never send you a text message asking you to click on a link.

-• Text messages are sent from Power CU’s fraud department, and you will be asked to respond with a Yes or No by texting back.
+• Text messages are sent from Power CU’s fraud department, and you will be asked to respond with a Yes or No text.

 3. Scammers posing as computer technicians in order to gain personal information.
 This usually begins when you clicked a link that loaded malicious software on your computer, at which time a link or phone number appears for an offer to fix the problem.